UviDTE-UviSpace/uvispace-documentation/docs/vehicle.rst

       and deals with the construction of a valid answer message, according to the serial protocol.
 Afterwards, it is *'printed'* to the serial port, in order to be sent back the answer message to the master.

 -------------------------UGV explanation Javi------------------------------

+To operate the vehicle (Roberto Explanation):

+- Connect a charged battery.
+- Press the ON switch and the vehicle should be ready for communication with the main controller.
+- Press the SW2 (Switch 2) in the Arduino Romeo board to switch OFF the vehicle.
+- When the BATTERY STATUS led is red charge the vehicle:

+  - Remove the battery and use a LiPo Universal Charger.
+  - or set the WIRED/WIRELESS switch to WIRED in the back panel and connect the POWER SUPPLY connector a 12V power supply with 2A or more.
+  - or, if the vehicle has WPT system installed, place it centered to the primary coil and switch on the primary coil of the WPT primary board.